 Intensive Care

-After a severe injury, serious illness, or major surgery, you may spend time in the intensive care unit (ICU) at Johnston Health in Clayton or Smithfield.
+After a severe injury, serious illness, or major surgery, you may spend time in the intensive care unit (ICU) at UNC Health Johnston in Clayton or Smithfield.
 You’ll benefit from round-the-clock monitoring and expert staff specially trained to help you recover.

 What is Intensive Care?